rishitkumar/Grey-Atom-Demo/README.md

 # Grey-Atom-Demo

-This is a tutorial conducted in Powai by Grey Atom.
+This is a tutorial conducted in Powai at Grey Atom by Puneet.